How can COVID-19 affect my voice?

 - Your voice reflects your general health and how you are feeling including fatigue and worry.

-- Steam inhalation for 10-15 minutes can help with dryness and moisturizes the vocal tract.
+- Steam inhalation (covering your head with a towel and inhaling steam from a bowl of boiling water) for 10–15 minutes can help with dryness and moisturizes the vocal tract

-- Reflux is very common so avoid eating late at night and foods that cause indigestion.
+- Gastric reflux (sometimes called acid reflux or heartburn) is very common, so avoid eating late at night or eating foods that cause indigestion

 - Reduce or avoid smoking.